 Though air travel is not sustainable yet, there are things you can do to reduce your carbon footprint.
 Small things, like travelling light or bringing your own water bottle or earbuds.
 Or bigger things, like buying sustainable aviation fuel (SAF).

 With your contribution to SAF, you help to reduce air travel dependency on regular fossil fuels.
-Since 2022 We purchase 0.5% sustainable aviation fuel for all flights departing from Amsterdam.
+We purchase 1% sustainable aviation fuel for all flights departing from Amsterdam.
 It’s a start, but with your help, we can do more.